Nonparametric inference for continuous-time event counting and link-based dynamic network models: Introduction

 where $X_{n,ij}\colon[0,T]\to\IR^q$ are $\mathcal{F}_t$-predictable covariates, $\Phi$ is a link function, and the parameter function $\theta\colon[0,T]\to\IR^q$ is the target of our estimation method.
 The presented above approach is quite flexible and general.
 In order to be more specific, and for modeling reasons explained in Section \ref{sec:basic_model}, we will, in the following, assume that $\Phi$ has the following Cox-type form

-Butts (2008) used a similar modeling framework in an empirical analysis to radio communication data from responders to the World Trade Center Disaster.
-Another related model can be found in Leenders (1995).
-Perry and Wolfe (2013) studied a model similar to (1.1) with constant parameters.
+Butts suggests in \cite{Butts:2008} the same modeling framework with a constant parameter in an empirical analysis to radio communication data from responders to the World Trade Center Disaster.
+In this paper we extend the work of \cite{Butts:2008} to time varying parameter functions and provide asymptotic theory.
+Another related model can be found in \cite{Leenders1995}.
+Perry and Wolfe studied in \cite{Perry:2013} a model similar to \eqref{eq:definitionG} with constant parameters.
 In their specification the intensity was equal to $\lambda(t) \exp(\theta ^T X_{n,ij}(t))$ where $\lambda(t) $ is an unknown baseline hazard.
 They developed asymptotic theory for maximum partial likelihood estimators of $\theta$ in an asymptotic framework where the time horizon $T$ converges to infinity.
 Our work was motivated by their research but it differs in several respects.
 First of all we allow the parameters to change over time.
 Our estimates of the parameter functions can be used for statistical inference on time changes in the effects of covariates.
 Furthermore, by choosing the first component $X_{n,ij}^{(1)} = 1$ our model includes the time-varying baseline intensity $e^{\theta^{(1)}(t)}$.
-Thus in contrast to Perry and Wolfe (2013) we propose a fit of the full specification of the intensity function including all parameters and the baseline intensity.
-Furthermore, our aim is to model large networks whereas Perry and Wolfe (2013) considered relatively small networks over a long time period $T$.
+Thus in contrast to \cite{Perry:2013} we propose a fit of the full specification of the intensity function including all parameters and the baseline intensity.
+Furthermore, our aim is to model large networks whereas \cite{Perry:2013} considered relatively small networks over a long time period $T$.
 Thus in our asymptotics we let the number of actors converge to infinity instead of $T$.
-We will argue below (at then end of Section \ref{sec:basic_model} and after Assumption (A6) in Section \ref{sec:assumptions}) that appropriate choices of the censoring factor $C_{n,ij}(t)$ allow for modeling large networks with degrees of the nodes/actors being relatively small compared to the size of the network.
+We will argue below (at the end of Section \ref{sec:basic_model} and after Assumption (A6) in Section \ref{sec:assumptions}) that appropriate choices of the censoring factor $C_{n,ij}(t)$ allow for modeling large networks with degrees of the nodes/actors being relatively small compared to the size of the network.

 Despite the strong interest in dynamic models for networks, rigorous statistical analysis of corresponding estimators (asymptotic distribution theory) are relatively sparse, in particular in the case of time-varying parameters, as considered here.
 The temporal models in the literature are usually Markovian in nature.
 In contrast to that, our continuous-time model based on counting processes allows for non-Markovian structures (i.e. dependence on the infinite past).
 This increases flexibility in the modeling of the temporal dynamics.
 Our model also allows for a change of the network size over time without the networks degenerating in the limit.
 Moreover, we are presenting a rigorous analysis of distributional asymptotic properties of the corresponding maximum likelihood estimators.
 To the best of our knowledge, no such analysis can be found in the literature, even for the simpler models indicated above.